ITU-BDSA23-GROUP27/Chirp/docs/report.md

 ## License

 We chose the software license MIT which only requires the preservation of copyright and license notices.
-This license was chosen to put as few restrictions on the code as possible.
-Which would allow others to use our code freely in any project/work seen fit.
+This license was chosen to put as few restrictions on the code as possible, which would allow others to use our code freely in any project/work seen fit.

 ### ChatGPT
 ChatGPT was used throughout the development of the application whenever there was a specific scenario which we were not able to fix ourselves.
 This is also noted in the code with something similar to: “This was made with the help of ChatGPT”.
+We have used ChatGPT for trivial things such as generating a fitting paragraph for our Privacy page.
+Other than that, we have used ChatGPT to ask questions when we were in doubt and needed a quick answer.

 ### CoPilot
 CoPilot was used as well in the development but more as a word/sentence completer rather than an AI helper.
 It was especially useful when making tests, since it was able to detect the structure of the other tests and base its answers accordingly.
-But other than that CoPilot was not that useful.
+Because of that, creating tests of the different methods in the repositories was quite fast.
+At some points, CoPilot has been good at suggesting code that could guide us to the correct solution, or suggesting code that we needed.
+However most of the times, it generated code that we couldn't use and these moments made CoPilot not that useful.